 An appointment as a lecturer, laboratory instructor, or visitor is not renewable unless the appointment letter expressly states that it is.
 The appointment letter of a faculty member who is eligible for reappointment will state clearly the term of the appointment, that the appointment is renewable, and that the provisions of this section of the Policy of Appointment, Reappointment, Promotion, and Tenure apply.
-The appointment letter of a member of the faculty whose appointment is not renewable must state clearly that the provisions of the Policy of Appointment, Reappointment is not renewable must state clearly that the provisions of the Policy of Appointment, Promotion, and Tenure regarding reappointment do not apply.
+The appointment letter of a member of the faculty whose appointment is not renewable must state clearly that the provisions of the Policy of Appointment, Promotion, and Tenure regarding reappointment do not apply.